 Even though they don’t help you rank higher, meta descriptions are an immensely important part of your SEO strategy.
 Standing right under your title tag and URL, they closely describe the purpose of your page, tell a user what kind of content they can find on a page, and persuade them to click on it.
 If written strategically, they can significantly grow your click-through rates and drive more qualified traffic to your website.

 It’s important to know that Google sometimes uses meta descriptions as featured snippets.
-So, if you want your meta description to appear there.
-Make sure it’s informative, original, and easy to understand both by readers and search engines.
-Most importantly, each page on your website should contain a unique meta description, with a relevant keyword and a powerful call-to-action that entices a user to choose you over your competitors.
+So, if you want your meta description to appear there, make sure it’s informative, original, and easy to understand both by readers and search engines.
+Most importantly, each page on your website should contain a unique meta description, with a relevant keyword and a compelling call-to-action that entices a user to choose you over your competitors.

 As for the length of meta descriptions, Google has recently altered the rules of the game.
 Your meta descriptions should be engaging and to-the-point, so keep them somewhere between 120 and 160 characters.